Georgia Corporation

 All companies incorporated in Georgia must appoint a registered agent.
 A registered agent is an entity that is selected to receive service of process or other legal correspondence on behalf of the corporation.
 The only requirement a registered agent must fulfill is they have a physical street address in Georgia.
 This means that, technically, if you live in Georgia, you can serve as your own registered agent.
 However, if you do, you must provide your personal address on the Articles of Incorporation which will be made public record once they are filed with the Georgia Secretary of State.

 If you don’t have a physical address in Georgia, or want to keep your personal details private, you can hire a registered agent to provide their address on the Articles of Incorporation instead of yours.
 This is something we can help with.
-We provide registered agent service for a flat fee of $25 a year.
+We provide local registered agent service for a flat fee of $25 a year.

 Draft Bylaws